JokerYan/fast_adversarial/README.md

 ## Experiments

 ### CIFAR-10
+#### Base Model
+The base model provided by the Fast-FGSM author can be found on the readme (here)[https://github.com/locuslab/fast_adversarial/tree/master/CIFAR10].

 #### Attack algorithm
 20-step l infinity PGD without restart, with ϵ = 8/255 and step size α = 3/255